Grand Duchy of Lithuania: Etymology

-The name of Lithuania (Litua) was first mentioned in 1009 in Annals of Quedlinburg.
+The name of Lithuania (Litua) was first mentioned in 1009 in the Annals of Quedlinburg.
 Some older etymological theories relate the name to a small river not far from Kernavė, the core area of the early Lithuanian state and a possible first capital of the would-be Grand Duchy of Lithuania, is usually credited as the source of the name.
 This river's original name is Lietava.
 As time passed, the suffix -ava could have changed into -uva, as the two are from the same suffix branch.
 The river flows in the lowlands and easily spills over its banks, therefore the traditional Lithuanian form liet- could be directly translated as lietis (to spill), of the root derived from the Proto-Indo-European leyǝ-.
 However, the river is very small and some find it improbable that such a small and local object could have lent its name to an entire nation.
 On the other hand, such a fact is not unprecedented in world history.
 A credible modern theory of etymology of the name of Lithuania (Lithuanian: Lietuva) is Artūras Dubonis's hypothesis that Lietuva relates to the word leičiai (plural of leitis, a social group of warriors-knights in the early Grand Duchy of Lithuania).
 The title of the Grand Duchy was consistently applied to Lithuania from the 14th century onward.